 Website | Neighborhood: Cheongdam | Address: 117-38 Cheongdam-dong, Gangnam District, Seoul, South Korea

 If you want a bar that is really under the radar, Sherlock may be the spot.
-I scoured the internet for an Instagram, a Facebook page, or anything that would lead me to this bar, but nothing!
+I scoured the internet for an Instagram, a Facebook page, anything that would lead me to this bar, but nothing!
 There is a Google Maps page, so at least that’s something.
+Fitting, for a bar named after a detective.

 bar sherlock seoul